-The presale of the remaining units of the Group's joint venture development projects in Foshan and Tianjin, namely The Lake and City Plaza, respectively, will continue during the year.
-The planning and design for the Phase 5 development of The Lake was commenced.
-With regard to City Plaza, the superstructure works for the office tower of the Phase 3A development are underway and the Phase 3A development is expected to be completed in 2023 while the foundation works for the Phase 3B development are in progress.
+The sale of the remaining units of the Group's joint venture development projects in Foshan and Tianjin will continue during this year.
+The construction works for the Phase 5 development of The Lake (Foshan) have been completed and the presale has been launched.
+With regard to City Plaza (Tianjin), the superstructure works for the Phase 3B development are in progress with completion anticipated by the end of 2026.